CiscoDevNet/maven-plugins/README.md

 ## License

-The code and plugins are made available under the [Cisco Sample Source Code v1.1 license](LICENSE), unless otherwise stated.
+The code and plugins are made available under the [MIT License](LICENSE), unless otherwise stated.

 ## Plugins in this Repository